Priyanka-Balivada/Integrated-AI-Pipeline-for-AGI-Enhanced-Chat-Platform/Frontend/Pratiksha/UI_Research/README.md

 # UI Research

-The research includes exploration and comparison of different chat appllication User Interfaces and ratng then on various parameters.
+The research includes exploration and comparison of different chat application User Interfaces and ratng then on various parameters.